qindongy/11785_Project/README.md

 # 11785_Project: Semi-supervised BERT Hate Speech Detection
 Course Project for 11785, you can find the script we used for training, prediction and all the dataset we used here.

+Hate speech has existed in this world since the beginning of times and has motivatedactions and reactions.
+Among other pros and cons, the rise of Social Media hasseen an increase in hate speech and hate induced incidents.
+A major challenge todeal with such hate speech is how to effectively label and detect them.
+Our Projectrevolves around using a semi-supervised framework to transfer existing per-trainedmodel to label and detect hate speech in different domains.
+We test our modelon different field (journalism) and different languages (Hindi, French, Arabic) tocheck its effectiveness against the traditional zero-shot predictions.